chomp-code/specification/text-encoding.md

 # [chomp-code specification](./readme.md) > binary encoding

 A chomp-code program can be described as an ASCII-encoded text stream.
+This will usually be identified by a file extension of "cct".

 ## Preprocessing